The Dark Tower: The Gunslinger: Plot

-As Roland travels across the desert in search of the man in black, whom he knows as Walter, he encounters a farmer named Brown and Zoltan, Brown's raven.
-Roland spends the night there and recalls his time spent in Tull, a small town Roland passed through not long before the start of the novel.
+As Roland travels across the desert in search of the man in black, whom he knows as Walter, he encounters a farmer named Brown and his raven, Zoltan.
+Roland spends the night there and recalls his time spent in Tull, a small town Roland passed through not long before meeting them.
 The man in black had also stayed in the town; he brought a dead man stricken by addiction to the opiate-like "devil grass" back to life and left a trap for Roland.
-Roland meets the leader of the local church, who reveals to him that the man in black has impregnated her with a demon.
-She turns the entire town against Roland, and Roland is forced to kill every resident of the town.
-When he awakens the next day, his mule is dead, forcing him to proceed on foot.
+Roland meets the leader of the local church, who reveals to him that the man in black impregnated her with a demon.
+She turns the entire town against Roland, who is forced to kill everyone.
+When he awakens the morning after telling Brown this story, his mule is dead, forcing him to proceed on foot.

 Roland arrives at an abandoned way station and first encounters Jake Chambers, a young boy.
 Roland collapses from dehydration, and Jake brings him water.
-Jake knows neither how long he has been at the way station nor exactly how he got there, and he hid when the man in black passed through.
-Roland hypnotizes Jake to determine the details of his death and discovers he died in a different universe that appears much closer in nature to our own.
+Jake remembers neither how long he has been at the way station nor exactly how he got there, and he hid when the man in black passed through.
+Roland hypnotizes Jake to determine the details of where he came from and discovers he died in a different universe that appears much closer in nature to our own.
 He was pushed in front of a car while walking to school in Manhattan.
-Before they leave, Roland and Jake search for food in a cellar and encounter a demon.
-Roland masters the demon and takes a jawbone from the hole from which it spoke to him.
+Before they leave, Roland and Jake search for food in a cellar and encounter a demon, which uses a skeleton entombed behind a wall to speak to them.
+Roland masters the demon and takes the skeleton's jawbone.